Emergency services related deaths

 Welsh Ambulance Service NHS Trust

-Concerns summary Ambulance service instructions not to call back and inadequate welfare checks during delayed responses risk callers failing to recognize deterioration or feeling unable to re-contact emergency services, missing critical reassessment opportunities.
+Concerns summary (AI summary) Ambulance service instructions not to call back and inadequate welfare checks during delayed responses risk callers failing to recognize deterioration or feeling unable to re-contact emergency services, missing critical reassessment opportunities.

 O’Shea Dover